This pecan log recipe makes a fabulous Christmas candy gift perfect for friends, neighbors, teachers – or anyone on your Christmas list.

 - Prepare the caramel mixture.
-Melt the caramels, butter and half and half over medium low heat in a medium sized pot stirring often, until caramels are melted and mixture is combined.
+Melt the caramels, butter, and half and half over medium-low heat in a medium-sized pot stirring often, until caramels are melted and the mixture is combined.
 Turn heat to low and keep caramel mix warm.

 - Spread pecans out on a piece of waxed paper on a counter near the stove and caramel.
 Sprinkle the salt over the pecans.